 Next session I decided to trot for grayling, hoping to emulate my success just before Christmas.
 Once again, the river level was falling and the water was a distinct shade of tea.
 I had anticipated these conditions, so as an added attractant, I took along some of Archie Braddock’s Winter Magic flavouring for my maggots.
 An hour’s trotting yielded only a couple of minnows and when I snagged a tree root, losing the hook, I decided on a change of attack.
 Luckily I’d taken along a quivertip rod and a selection of small maggot feeders.
 The theory was to concentrate my feed on the riverbed, with a trail of flavour-boosted maggots leading the fish upstream to my hookbait.
 Grayling feed close to the bottom most of the time, so this was my best chance given the conditions.

-Matt, who I regularly fish with, joined me on the bank and fished a few pegs upstream of me.
+Matt Liston, who runs ML Ecology Services, is the person I fish with most.
+He joined me on the bank and fished a few pegs upstream of me.
 He didn’t manage a grayling, but he took several gorgeous wild brown trout, all over a pound in weight.
 These fish were unintentionally caught out of season, but such is the greed of trout, that they will often beat the grayling to an anglers bait.
 Matt wasn’t the only one catching trout either, as I ended up catching more trout than I did grayling.
 None of my fish went over a pound, but eight fish was my total, which wasn’t a bad tally on a day that I feared minnows would be all I caught.

 For various reasons, I didn’t manage a session after that for 6 whole weeks!
 Then in late March I finally made it back to the banks, with a renewed enthusiasm and a great determination to turn things around before Spring arrived.
 I fished with my friend Craig, who hadn’t managed many angling trips for a while either.
 The venue we chose has been crystal clear every time I’ve fished it in the past, which makes it a great lure fishing water for pike.
 At this time of year, pike congregate in large numbers so lures are perfect for finding these groups of fish.
 I had several new lures to test out, including some home-made ones and some new commercial designs.